Slamy/Wiki_MiSTer/Lag-Explained.md

 MiSTer offers options in how to configure its HDMI upscaler, making a tradeoff between compatibility and low latency.
 These can be set in the MiSTER.INI file at the root of the SD card:

-* vsync_adjust=2 is the best option if it is compatible with your TV
+* `vsync_adjust=2` is the best option if it is compatible with your TV.
+This mode uses the original refresh rate and pixel clock of the core, resulting in no additional latency.
-* vsync_adjust=1 is the second best option, but it adds up to 2 frames of latency
+* `vsync_adjust=1` is the second best option, but it adds up to 2 frames of latency.
+This mode uses a framebuffer but maintains the system's original vsync and varies the pixel clock per core.
-* vsync_adjust=0 is the lesser option, but the most compatible.
+* `vsync_adjust=0` is the lesser option, but the most compatible.
 Up to 2 frames of latency and less smooth scrolling.

-Long story short, vsync 0 guarantees 60hz output with an NTSC standard pixel clock, vsync 1 uses a framebuffer but is kept into original vsync (technically, varies the pixel clock per core), and vsync 2 has the original refresh rate and pixel clock of the core (no latency).
+This mode guarantees 60 hz output with an NTSC standard pixel clock.

 ### Input lag